EnidFerns/BasicDecisionTree/README.md

-Rules change as the data given to the model increases DT gets more complex with mode features
+Rules change as the data given to the model increases DT gets more complex with more features